michaelpetersubc/TA-algorithm/README.md

 - students:
   - identifiers: name, type (PhD, different Master-level programs (MA, MFE, Law, etc), undergrad, other (which typically means non-Economics)),
   - requested hours, up to maximum 280h (we sometimes allocate more than 280h, but it is not recommended),
+  - promised hours - some student have TA hours promised as a part of their offer and they are required to be allocated at least so many hours,
   - semester in whcih the TA wants to work: F, S, Y. If the TA wants to teach in Y semesters, we try to split their assignment equally,
   - skills possessed,
   - positive and negative preference over courses.